macmade/Manual/README.md

 **Manual is a GUI front-end for viewing UNIX manual pages.**

-It automatically searches your computer for all available manuals, and displays them in a nice way, ordered by sections.
+Manual automatically searches your computer for all available manuals, and displays them in a nice way, ordered by sections.

 **Features**
  - Live search for specific manual pages